MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-TDS-TCS-on-Receipt.md

 ## GST TDS on Customer Payment

 GST TDS is applicable for Registered Customers.
-User can calculate GST TDS on cash/bank payment from customer, user needs to enter GST TDS/TCS Base Amount manually for calculating GST TDS.
+User can calculate GST TDS on cash or bank payment from customer, user needs to enter GST TDS/TCS Base Amount manually for calculating GST TDS.

 A provision for updating GST TDS certificate details is available under Financial Management > Periodic Activities > GST > Task: Update GST TDS Certificate Dtl.
 The GST TDS entries against which the certificate is received will be a part of GST settlement.